Patrimonio Nacional

-Patrimonio Nacional (National Heritage) is a Spanish autonomous agency, under the jurisdiction of the Ministry of the Presidency, that administers the sites owned by the Spanish State and used by the Monarch and the Spanish Royal Family as residences and for State Ceremonies.
+Patrimonio Nacional (National Heritage) is a Spanish autonomous agency, under the jurisdiction of the Ministry of the Presidency, Justice and Relations with the Cortes, that administers the sites owned by the Spanish State and used by the Monarch and the royal family as residences and for State ceremonies.
 The Patrimonio Nacional includes palaces, gardens, monasteries and convents, called the Royal sites.
 When not in official use, the Royal sites are open to the public.
 It also manages the official and holiday residences of the Prime Minister.